RizkyFebrianDP/Lockin-LandingPage/README.md

 3. Commit changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-Please ensure code follows ESLint rules and includes tests if applicable.

-## License

-This project is open-source under the MIT License.

-## Contact

-For questions, open an issue on GitHub or email [your-email@example.com](mailto:your-email@example.com).

----

-*Built with ❤️ for LockIn by Rizky Febrian DP*